Billy Baggett

-William Boyce Baggett (June 2, 1929 – May 20, 2015) was a professional football player who played in the National Football League (NFL) in 1952 for the Dallas Texans.
+William Boyce Baggett (June 2, 1929 – May 20, 2015) was an American professional football player who was a halfback in the National Football League (NFL) in 1952 for the Dallas Texans.
 Prior to playing professionally, Baggett played college football at Louisiana State University.
 In 1951, he played in the Blue–Gray Football Classic.
-During the 1951 NFL Draft, Baggett was drafted in the 22nd, 265 overall, by the Los Angeles Rams.
+During the 1951 NFL draft, Baggett was drafted in the 22nd, 265 overall, by the Los Angeles Rams.
 However, he never played with the team.

 Baggett died on May 20, 2015.